kmarkley/cbpi-SimpleUtilitySteps/README.md

 ### SimpleTargetStep

 Set the Auto mode and/or Target Temperature of a kettle, without waiting for target to be met.
-For example, to start heating your sparge water somewhere in the middle of your brew steps.
+For example, to start heating your sparge water somewhere in the middle of your mash.

 ### SimpleActorTimer